v7ren/verctrl/readme.md

-for project in "${projects[@]}"; do echo "Backing up $project..." cd "$project" && verctrl --new done
+for project in "${projects[@]}"; do echo "Backing up $project..." cd "$project" && versctrl --new done
 ```